 6) Finances often play a large role in sustainability and environmental initiatives.
 How do we best balance the two?
 Cost-friendly ways for us to make a difference in our communities?

-7) Unfortunately, the idea of re-naturalizing and maintaining nature in our communities can be faced with resistance.
+7) Unfortunately, the idea of re-naturalizing and maintaining nature in our communities can encounter resistance.
 What are the biggest misconceptions people have when working with larger industrial projects/campus admin/communities?

-8) How do we best navigate those against making improvements?
+8) In your line of work, what are common reasons for why people oppose the idea of making environmentally conscious decisions?
+Can you provide (an) example(s) of how you handled something like this and if you have any insights into how we can best navigate those against making improvements?
 How do we best understand our bylaws while remaining neighbourly?

 9) Sustainability and conservation, at least to me, is most intuitive when building new structures and expanding into natural areas.
 But how can we integrate nature into areas that are currently dense and in the mainly concrete cities we live?